<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=673356601537536&amp;ev=PageView&amp;noscript=1">

 • Good documentation features

-• For smaller projects, some of the features Fieldwire offers are unnecessary (such as the ‘BIM viewer’ that gives you 3D model metadata of your project).
-Paying for features you don’t use is not ideal
+• For smaller jobs, some of the features Fieldwire offers are unnecessary (such as the ‘BIM viewer’ that gives you 3D model metadata of your task).

 • Users complain about a steep learning curve